boxblinkracer/phpunuhi/README.md

 It's possible to generate reports after running a **validation** command.
 This helps you to use the results in different systems and platforms.

-The validation command has 2 arguments **--report-format=xyz** and **--report-dir=abc** to provide a certain format and a custom output directory.
+The validation command has 2 arguments **--report-format=xyz** and **--report-output=abc** to provide a certain format and a custom output filename.
 Use this to generate reports based on validation results.

 #### 7.8.1 JUnit Report